7/16

 Getter Logo

-Why walking works, how strength keeps you lean, and how to train without gym anxiety.
+Why walking works, how strength supports muscle, and how to build activity into daily life.

 2 min readmovementsustainable fitness

-What Is NEAT: and Why It's a Game Changer
+What Is and Why It's a Game Changer

 In plain words: all the calories you burn from daily movement that isn't formal exercise, walking, cleaning, fidgeting, taking stairs, carrying groceries.